Looking for that unique, thoughtful gift for your valentine?

 This ‘Creative Writer’s Journal is the perfect gift.

-Reviews are in for my series of Journals/Handbooks for men, women, and students who WRITE!
+Reviewsare in for my series of Journals/Handbooks for men, women, and students who WRITE!

 ‘I just got my copy and my first thought (after I need to start using this) is; What a great gift this would make for anyone who is a writer or who shows an inclination in that direction.

-Trisha Sugarek gives you “permission” to scribble down ideas and not have to write the great American novel every time you put pen to paper.
+Trisha Sugarek gives you “permission” to scribble down ideasand not have to write the great American novel every time you put pen to paper.
 In the first couple of pages, she gets you going with examples and encouragement and she makes you realize that while writing is work, it’s not impossible work…in fact, it can even be fun work.

-Sure, you’ll use a computer for the final heads down working sessions to get a finished work done, but for day-to-day fun “I can do this” writing, this journal and handbook is a great motivator.’ ~~D. Johnson
+With tips for lots of different writing types and encouragement from writers across time and genres nestled in the margins, this journal encourages you to get those words down on paper.
+Sure, you’ll use a computer for the final heads down working sessions to get a finished work done, but for day-to-day fun “I can do this” writing, this journal and handbook is a great motivator.’~~D. Johnson

 and this from Midwest Book Review!